ansys/pyansys-units/doc/source/getting_started/faq.rst

 ``Dimensions`` it requires a unit system parameter to be passed in for non-SI units.

+Equivalent units are also handled differently.
+Any two ``Unit`` objects that have the same dimensions, SI offset, and SI scaling factor will be evaluated as True.

 PyAnsys Units treats all angles as dimensional units.
 With this behavior the conversion from rad/s to Hz is not allowed.